California Red-Sided gartersnake

 They also have light stripes along the lower sides, sometimes these aren't very distinct and often blend in with the belly color that ranges from yellow-green or blue.

-When handled or if disturbed, they display a typical gartersnake behaviour, and often release foul-smelling cloacal contents and musk.
+When handled or if disturbed, they display a typical gartersnake behavior and often release foul-smelling cloacal contents and musk.
 They may also coil and strike.
-They often use these techniques to escape when attacked by their predators like hawks, crayfish, crows, raccoons and even other snakes like the coral snake and the california king snake.
+They often use these techniques to escape when attacked by their predators like hawks, crayfish, crows, raccoons and even other snakes like the coral snake and the California King Snake.

 Venom / Bite

-The garter snakes need to “chew” their food, so the venom is delivered into the prey’s blood, contrary to other snakes like pit vipers that can inject venom deep into the prey using their very long and hollow fangs.
+Despite having enlarged teeth, garter snakes lack an efficient means of injecting venom.
+The garter snakes need to “chew” their food, so the venom is delivered into the prey’s blood.
+Unlike other highly venomous snakes like pit vipers that can inject venom deep into the prey using their very long and hollow fangs.

 But the fact remains that they are harmless to humans because their venom isn’t very toxic and they lack the ability to deliver it efficiently.